likethebourbon/auralayer/presentation/presentation.md

 ---

-* Many authors represent instrumentation and timbre with layer graphs (Butler 2006; Dolan 2013)
+* Many authors represent instrumentation and timbre with layer graphs (Butler 2006; Dolan 2013) [add image]
 * Such graphs can be made with Excel or Powerpoint, but it's laborious

 ---